-Birth of fast bowler Buhvneshwar Kumar, who, as a 19-year-old, dismissed Sachin Tendulkar for his first first-class duck in Indian domestic cricket.
-Shortly before his 23rd birthday, Bhuvneshwar made his India debut, in ODIs against Pakistan, and then played against England.
-He was picked for the 2013 Champions Trophy, in which he took six wickets from five matches.
-His first sixes Tests - all wins - were at home, against Australia and West Indies - but he didn't make much impact, taking nine wickets at 37.88 despite bowling against weak batting line-ups.
+Birth of fast bowler Bhuvneshwar Kumar, who, as a 19-year-old, dismissed Sachin Tendulkar for his first first-class duck in Indian domestic cricket.
+Shortly before his 23rd birthday, Bhuvneshwar made his India debut, in an ODI against Pakistan.
+His first six Tests - all wins - were at home, against Australia and West Indies, but he didn't make much of an impact, taking nine wickets at 37.88, despite bowling against weak batting line-ups.
 But he was much better on the tour of England in 2014, taking 19 wickets and making three half-centuries, outscoring some of the specialists.
 In November 2017, he took twin four-fours in Kolkata against Sri Lanka, though the match was drawn.

-Gordon White, born today, played 17 Tests for South Africa between 1906 and 1912 and scored 872 runs at 30.06 and took nine wickets.
+Gordon White, born today, played 17 Tests for South Africa between 1906 and 1912, scored 872 runs at 30.06 and took nine wickets.
 He toured England twice in his career but played them better at home - scoring two centuries and two half-centuries in nine Tests.
-He played Australia in two Tests as well in the Triangular Tournament in England in 1912.
+He played Australia in two Tests as well, in the Triangular Tournament in England in 1912.
 He died in Palestine during the First World War in 1918.